184.108.40.206. Formal Hearing Process

 - The complainant may make an opening statement.

 - The respondent may make an opening statement.

 - The complainant answers questions from the hearing panel.

 - The respondent answers questions from the hearing panel.

-- The parties are not allowed to personally question or cross-examine each other during the hearing.
-The parties may submit questions to be asked by the hearing panel on their behalf.
+- The hearing coordinator may call for a break where both parties shall meet privately with their respective advisor/advocate.
+As the parties do not directly question each other during the hearing, the parties determine if there are cross-examining questions they would like to be asked by the hearing coordinator and panel on their behalf.
 The hearing panel will screen the questions submitted by the parties and only ask those it deems appropriate and relevant to the case.
 Questioning about the complainant’s sexual history with anyone other than the respondent is not permitted.
 The University also recognizes that the mere fact of a current or previous consensual dating or sexual relationship between the two parties does not itself imply consent or preclude a finding of sexual violence.

-- The witnesses provide their statements and answer questions from the hearing panel, the complainant, and the respondent, one at a time.
+- Witnesses answer questions from the hearing panel, the complainant, and the respondent, one at a time.

-- The hearing panel may pose further questions to the complainant and the respondent.
+- The hearing panel may pose further questions to the complainant and the respondent in no particular order.

 - The complainant may make a final statement.